 If you have you have read Leo’s crazy birth story, you know that I had a speedy labor.
-It is a wild, crazy, scary and exciting story.
-I would love for you to read it if you haven’t already!
+If you haven’t read it, go take a peek.
+It is seriously wild!
 After hearing my birth story, people always want to know how I had such a short labor and delivery with my first baby.
 I always tell people that I think I had a ridiculously fast, natural labor and delivery because of this tea.
 The question that I get asked the most about my birthing experience is how to induce labor with Raspberry Leaf Tea?

 Essentially, immediately after I drank the tea, using the method below, my water broke, and my son was in my arms in less than 2 hours.
 Even the doctors and nurses were unconvinced that I was having my first baby.
 I barely had time to make it to the hospital and was pretty close to giving birth on the highway!
 Fun times!